ShantanuShastri7/ShantanuShastri7/README.md

 ### Hey there 👋, I’m Shantanu
 I love building scalable systems, writing clean and efficient code, and solving real-world problems through technology.

+🎓 I am currently pursuing my Master’s in Information Systems at Carnegie Mellon University, specializing in Artificial Intelligence and Distributed Systems.

-🌱 I graduated with a B.Tech in Electronics and Communication Engineering from [Manipal Institute of Technology](https://manipal.edu/mit.html) in 2022.
+🌱 I graduated with a B.Tech in Electronics and Communication Engineering from Manipal Institute of Technology in 2022.

-👨‍💻 I'm currently a **Software Developer 2 at [BlackRock](https://www.blackrock.com)**, where I work on **Aladdin**, BlackRock’s flagship product.
+👨‍💻 I previously worked as a **Software Developer 2 at [BlackRock](https://www.blackrock.com)**, where I work on **Aladdin**, BlackRock’s flagship product.
 I specialize in the **confirmations and settlements domain**, developing robust, high-scale systems that handle **~3 million trades daily**.

+💡 I also interned at Shunya, where I built a computer vision pipeline that identified incorrect answers in children’s answer sheets and suggested personalized topics for improvement.

 🛠️ Tech I'm working with:
 - **Java, Spring** – Core backend services